Savchhenko/Savchhenko/README.md

 # 👋 Hello!
 My name is Alexandra Savchenko and I'm a beginner *Frontend developer* from Voronezh, Russia.
 ### 👩‍🎓This year I got a bachelor's degree in computer science and computer engineering at Voronezh State University.

-### I don't have any commercial experience in web development, so here you can find only my learning projects.
-The most interesting of them are pinned below
+### Here you can find my web projects.
+The most interesting of them are pinned below.
+Or follow [this link](https://alexandra-savchenko.vercel.app/) to see my portfolio website

 ## **Languages and technologies**